Quickstart (GitHub Actions)¶

 - Delete the Preview Environment when the PR is merged/closed or after

 Running this workflow will create a Uffizzi Cloud account and project from your GitHub user and repo information, respectively.
 If you sign in to the Uffizzi Dashboard you can view logs, password protect your Preview Environments, manage projects and team members, set role-based access controls, and configure single-sign on (SSO).

-Each account receives 10,000 preview minutes per month for free.
-If you exceed this amount, your Preview Environments will be paused unless you add a credit card.
-See our pricing for details.
+The Starter Plan is free includes up to two concurrent preview environments.
+See our pricing for plan details.
 Alternatively, you can install open-source Uffizzi if you have your own Kubernetes cluster.